PodcastGenerator/PodcastGenerator/INSTALL.nginx.md

 ## Install from scratch - Detailed

 *******
-Install Podcast Generator on Ubuntu 22.04.0
+Install Podcast Generator on Ubuntu 22.04

 Please read this through entirely before using.
 [Issues 272](https://github.com/PodcastGenerator/PodcastGenerator/issues/272)
 *******
 This guide assumes there is a fresh install of Ubuntu 22.04.0 and that the user initially logs into the server as the root user.

-The webserver used is nginx.
+Note: These instructions are for illustrative purposes, you situation may require further enhancements and security considerations.

-### Access Your Server
+### Setup Your Server

 1. Open your local machine or login via ssh:

-2. Create a system user:
+2. Create a user:

     ```bash
     adduser ${replace_with_your_username}